 The Wayfaring Tree, Viburnum lantana, is a large native shrub or small, bushy tree that is great for mixed country hedges.
-It will grow on any soil or situation apart from waterlogged sites and inner city roadside.
+It will grow on any soil or situation apart from waterlogged sites and inner-city roadside.

 Wayfaring Tree is good for hedges up to about 5 metres high and will reach the same height if it grows freely as a tree.

 Browse all of our other varieties of Viburnum trees & shrubs plants.
 Alternatively, see our selection of native hedging plants or view our full range of hedging.

 Wayfaring Tree hedge plants are only delivered bareroot, during winter (Nov-March).